Repricer on Amazon: According to a study, these are the most successful methods for winning the Buy Box.

 Studie über Repricer auf Amazon

-The study “An Empirical Analysis of Algorithmic Pricing on Amazon Marketplace” by Northeastern University Boston* investigated how online sellers use repricers, their pricing strategies, and how widespread repricers are on Amazon.
-The research team chose Amazon because the online giant has become the world’s largest marketplace for online sellers from the USA, Europe, and Asia.
+The study “An Empirical Analysis of Algorithmic Pricing on Amazon Marketplace” from Northeastern University Boston* has determined how online retailers use repricers, their pricing strategies, and how widespread repricers are on Amazon.
+The research team chose Amazon because the online giant has become the world’s largest marketplace for online retailers from the USA, Europe, and Asia.

 Over a period of four months, the research team collected public data from nearly 1,700 bestselling products on Amazon.
-This allowed them to identify 500 online sellers who were very likely using a repricer.
+This allowed for the identification of 500 online retailers who are very likely using a repricer.
 Subsequently, methods were developed for the study to recognize and analyze the pricing algorithms and the behavior of repricers on the marketplace.
-The study team explored the characteristics of online sellers and characterized the impact of repricing strategies on marketplace dynamics.
+The study team explored the characteristics of online retailers and characterized the effects of repricing strategies on marketplace dynamics.

-If you need a little refresher at this point, you can find everything on the topic: “What is Repricing and What Are the 14 Biggest Mistakes Sellers Should Avoid?
+Those who need a little refresher at this point can find everything on the topic: “What is Repricing and what are the 14 biggest mistakes retailers should avoid?

 The theoretical buyer is browsing without a Prime account.

-Although the US company Amazon has recorded over 150 million Prime users worldwide, the researchers from Northeastern University Boston chose to use a non-Prime user account when collecting data.
+Although the US company Amazon has recorded over 150 million Prime users worldwide, the researchers from Northeastern University Boston chose a non-Prime user account for data collection.
 FBA shipping has a significant impact on the allocation of Buy Box shares.
-From the scientists’ perspective, the offers of online sellers who do not provide Prime shipping would likely have been filtered out by the Amazon algorithm.
-This would significantly alter the study results.
+From the scientists’ perspective, the offers of online retailers that do not offer Prime shipping would likely have been excluded by the Amazon algorithm.
+This would significantly change the study results.

 What immediately stands out to the research team?

-Throughout the study, the researchers observed that online sellers who use a repricer appear to be more successful than those who do not.
+During the course of the study, the scientists observed that online retailers who use a repricer seem to be more successful than sellers who do not have one in use.
 The first group of sellers offers fewer products but receives significantly more customer feedback.
-This suggests that they achieve a much higher sales volume as a result.
+This suggests that a much higher sales volume is achieved as a result.

-Furthermore, online sellers with a repricer win the Buy Box more often, even though they do not offer the lowest price.
-However, the researchers also noticed that attempting to win the Buy Box with the lowest price leads to significant price fluctuations in the respective listings.
-This, in turn, confuses buyers and results in customer dissatisfaction.
+Furthermore, online retailers with a repricer win the Buy Box more often, even though they do not offer the lowest price.
+However, the researchers also noticed that the attempt to win the Buy Box with the lowest price leads to significant price fluctuations in the respective offers.
+This, in turn, confuses buyers and leads to customer dissatisfaction.

 Summary of the Study Results

-• During the observations, only 13% of the listings had a static price in the Buy Box.
+• During the observations, only 13% of the offers had a static price in the Buy Box.
 However, 50% of the products recorded more than 14 changes per day.

-• Only 60% of top sellers win the Buy Box.
-In summary, the results of the study show that NOT ONLY the price is decisive in the awarding of the Buy Box.
+• Only 60% of the top sellers win the Buy Box.
+In summary, the results of the study show that NOT ONLY the price is decisive in the allocation of the Buy Box.

-• For meaningful results, the research team considered price, seller feedback, and the number of feedbacks – these also have an impact on the awarding of Buy Box shares.
-According to Amazon and based on the observations of many online sellers, however, additional factors such as sales volume, response time, on-time delivery, etc., are crucial in the awarding of the Buy Box.
-These factors could not be measured within the scope of the study and are therefore not part of the study results.
+• For meaningful results, the research team considered price, seller feedback, and the number of feedbacks – these also have an effect on the allocation of Buy Box shares.
+According to Amazon and based on the observations of many online retailers, however, other factors such as sales volume, response time, timely delivery, etc. are decisive in the allocation of the Buy Box.
+However, these factors could not be measured within the scope of the study and are therefore not part of the study results.

 • During the observation period, researchers tested the theory that the lowest price wins the Buy Box 100% of the time.
-This occurs in only 50-60% of cases.
+This occurs only in 50-60% of the cases.

-• In weighing the factors responsible for winning the Buy Box during the observation period, “Price Difference to the Lowest” and “Price Ratio to the Lowest” received the highest values – 0.36 and 0.33, respectively.
+• In weighing the factors that were responsible for winning the Buy Box during the observation period, “Price Difference to the Lowest” and “Price Ratio to the Lowest” received the highest values – 0.36 and 0.33.
 The use of FBA was considered with a value of only 0.02.
 This weighting is solely due to the fact that for the selected non-Prime user account, FBA offers do not play a significant role.

 • The most commonly used pricing strategies are: the lowest or the second-lowest price compared to Amazon.

-• The most commonly applied pricing strategy is to be below the lowest price.
-During the data collection, Amazon was also analyzed as an online seller.
+• The most frequently applied pricing strategy is to be below the lowest price.
+During the data collection, Amazon was also analyzed as an online retailer.
 The results clearly show that Amazon does not necessarily price below that of other sellers.

 • Typically, the price difference between Amazon and the next lowest price is about 15-30%.
-According to the researchers, this is due to the fees that sellers must pay to Amazon.
+This is due to the fees that merchants must pay to Amazon, according to researchers.

-• During the study, it became clear once again that online sellers who use a repricer focus on a relatively small number of products that they can purchase in large quantities at low wholesale prices.
+• During the study, it became clear once again that online retailers using a repricer focus on a relatively small number of products that they can purchase in large quantities at low merchant prices.

-• Online sellers who use a repricer receive significantly more feedback than “non-repricer sellers.”
-There are two reasons for this: First, these sellers have a much higher sales volume than “non-repricer sellers.”
+• Online retailers using a repricer receive significantly more feedback than “non-repricer retailers”.
+There can be two reasons for this: First, these sellers have a much higher sales volume than “non-repricer retailers”.
 Second, successful sellers take a more active approach when it comes to gathering customer feedback.

 • Lastly: Are repricer sellers more successful in winning the Buy Box?
-The investigation has shown that this is indeed the case: sellers with a repricer are significantly more likely to win the Buy Box.
-The study also revealed that repricer sellers are more likely to compete for the Buy Box with a higher or equal price than sellers who only focus on the lowest price.
-However, even though repricer sellers do not offer the lowest prices, they manage to win the Buy Box and generate more sales thanks to their sales history, customer feedback, and sales volume.
+The investigation has shown that this is indeed the case: Sellers with a repricer win the Buy Box with significantly higher probability.
+The study also showed that repricer sellers are more likely to compete for the Buy Box with a higher or the same price than merchants who only focus on the lowest price.
+However, although repricer sellers do not offer the lowest prices, they manage to win the Buy Box and generate more revenue thanks to their sales history, customer feedback, and sales volume.

 Conclusion

-As we have already reported, the lowest price on Amazon is not a guarantee for winning the Buy Box – it is more about the strategy.
-The study from Northeastern University Boston confirms that only sellers who engage with Amazon’s key metrics, know the marketplace inside and out, and position their products correctly can be successful on Amazon.
+As we have already reported, the lowest price on Amazon is no guarantee for winning the Buy Box – it is more about the strategy.
+The study from Northeastern University Boston confirms that only sellers who engage with the key metrics of Amazon, know the marketplace inside and out, and position their products correctly are successful on Amazon.
 The use of repricers is one of the strategies of successful sellers.
 Especially when the goal is not only to win the Buy Box but to sell at the best possible price.
-When competing directly with Amazon, the use of repricers is essential.
+If the merchant is competing directly with Amazon, the use of repricers is essential.

 When selecting a repricer, the Amazon seller must not only consider the advantages and disadvantages of each provider but also engage with the respective technology.
-There is a distinction between rule-based and dynamic repricers.
-If you want to maintain full control over your repricing strategy, a rule-based repricer is the right product – but it requires a lot of time.
+A distinction is made between rule-based and dynamic repricers.
+If you want to retain full control over your repricing strategy, a rule-based repricer is the right product – but it takes a lot of time.
 A dynamic repricer collects data, analyzes it, and continuously adjusts the repricing strategy.

 *Source: Chen, L., Mislove, A., & Wilson, C. (2016).
 An Empirical Analysis of Algorithmic Pricing on Amazon Marketplace.
 Proceedings of the 25th International Conference on World Wide Web.